jedrzejratajczak/Scanner-simulator/README.md

 # RFID Scanner Simulator with MQTT data transfer
-A simple console simulation of raspberry pi's RFID cards scanner with MQTT data transfer feature.
+A simple console simulation of RFID cards scanner with MQTT data transfer feature.
-Program has been written in python and bash for Internet of Things course at Wroclaw University of Science and Technology.
+Program has been written in Python 3 and batch for Internet of Things course at Wroclaw University of Science and Technology.

 ## Table of content
 * [General info](#general-info)